bmwas/AIGVE_Tool/README.md

   Notes:
   - When running in Docker, use container paths (e.g., `/app/data`, `/app/out`).
   - `metrics="all"` is kept for backward compatibility and expands to `fid,is,fvd` (i.e., `distribution_based`).
+  - Responses may include `artifacts`: an array of result files with contents.
+Expected names include `fid_results.json`, `is_results.json`, `fvd_results.json` (and others when enabled).
+Each artifact contains `{name, path (server-side), json|text}`.
+The server also writes these files to its working directory; use the Python client to save local copies.

 - __Examples (curl)__
   - __List available categories/metrics only__ (no input_dir required)